juanuys/juanuys.github.io/_posts/2021-01-30-game-analysis.md

 A hand is dealt from your deck at the start of every encounter, so for the duration of the battle, your deck is your most valuable resource (apart from health points, of course), and for the duration of the turn, it's the hand you were dealt.
 You "spend" a card when you play it, and it goes into your discard pile.
 Your opponent can cast spells which effectively nullifies a card.

+You can gather gold after slaying enemies, and this can be used with the merchant.
 You can collect or purchase relics along your journey, which are persistent, and have lasting effects (such as unique abilities) as long as you're alive.
 You can also collect or purchase potions, which are single use, and can be used to increase health or buff your next attack.

 # Decisions